ShaerH/Sound-Board/README.md

 # Sound Board
-A patatap clone which plays randome sound on every key pressed
+A patatap clone which plays random sound on every key pressed